 Interment for Alumni and Parishioners of Sacred Heart Parish

-In addition to inground burial for faculty, staff and retirees with the requisite years of service, Cedar Grove Cemetery also affords above-ground burial to Notre Dame alumni, their family members, and members of Sacred Heart Parish in a mausoleum complex named Our Lady of Sorrows at Cedar Grove Cemetery.
-Alumni and Sacred Heart parishioners may choose entombment of the full-body or inurnment of the cremated remains of the body in one of four mausolea.
+In addition to inground burial for faculty, staff and retirees with the requisite years of service, Cedar Grove Cemetery also affords above-ground burial to Notre Dame alumni, their family members, and members of Sacred Heart Parish in a mausoleum comIplex named Our Lady of Sorrows at Cedar Grove Cemetery.
+Families who qualify may choose entombment of the full-body or inurnment of the cremated remains of the body in one of four mausolea.
 Please click here to learn more.

 In Heart and Mind